scp756-221/course-site/docs/g1-graf/page.md

 Once you have completed this guide, clean up all the running services.

-1. Delete all the Gatling jobs via the `tools/kill-gatling.sh` command
+1. Delete all the Gatling jobs using the `tools/kill-gatling.sh` script.
+(You may find it useful to study how it works using Docker's `label` feature.)

   ~~~
   $ tools/kill-gatling.sh